-ALL concerns and disclosures passed to the designated safeguarding leads must be written, signed and dated on our electronic monitoring system - CPOMS.
-All concerns recorded should be factual; staff should avoid using emotive language & recording their opinions.
-See Staff Handbook for further guidance.
+ALL concerns and disclosures passed to the designated safeguarding lead must be recorded on the school's Child Protection electronic monitoring system - CPOMs which is our online monitoring system which logs any incidents / concerns regarding our children.
+All concerns recorded should be factual; staff should avoid using emotive language and recording their opinions.

 Staff should write the exact words used by the child.
-Any original notes/jottings/reminders made by the adult must be scanned into the electronic monitoring system.
+Any original notes/jottings/reminders made by the adult must be stapled to the form as first-hand information that could be important if a case went to court or scanned into the electronic monitoring system.

-The more relevant details staff document the better (approximate size, colour of injury, which arm, if burn is scabbing over etc.) Staff can express concern about an injury (open ended questions) but should not ask direct questions.
+The more relevant details staff document, the better (eg: approximate size, colour of injury, which arm, if burn is scabbing over etc.) Staff can express concern about an injury (open ended questions) but should not ask direct questions.
 They should never do so in front of other children.